iskandar/cordite-network-map-service/README.md

 $ java -jar target/network-map-service.jar
 ```

-Once the node is running, you will be able to see the UI for accessing network map at `https://localhost:8080`
+Once the node is running, you will be able to see the UI for accessing network map at `https://localhost:8080`.

-You can configure it using `-D` system properties or environment variables.
-See the section for [command line parameters](#command-line-parameters)
+You can configure the service using `-D` system properties or environment variables.
+See the section for [command line parameters](#command-line-parameters).

 ## Command line parameters